 People he met were eager to talk about their lives.
 Among these conversations, were stories about the history of protest and social change in the region, systemic racism, poverty, Black history, abuse of women, and the struggle to be what you want to be.
 Recognizing the power of these deeply personal stories, Richards recorded and collected them in the 160-pages of the day I was born, published by Many Voices Press in 2020, with full color photographs.

-Thanks to a generous donor, the $60 book is available free to teachers who will use the book for their lessons on Arkansas history, U.S. history, and/or on approaches to oral history collection.
-For anyone else interested in a copy, it can be purchased from the author’s website.
+Thanks to a generous donor, hundreds of copies of the $60 book were made available free to teachers for their lessons on Arkansas history, U.S. history, and/or on approaches to oral history collection.
+Now, it can be purchased from the author’s website.

 The Many Voices of the Arkansas Delta